jmaybe/udacity_movie_project/README.md

 If that does not work, or you would prefer the aforementioned time-machine experience, then enter the folder from the command line and type the following at the command prompt:

+	Choice 2:
+	Navigate to folder containing files from your command prompt then type the following:
 	$ python entertainment_center.py

 Once the page is displayed in your default browser you can click on the movie posters to bring up the movie trailers.